LibraryCarpentry/lc-sql/episodes/04-aggregating-calculating.md

 For example, we can adapt the last request we wrote to only return information about journal `ISSNs` with 10 or more published articles:

 ~~~
-SELECT ISSNs, COUNT(*) as Record_Count
+SELECT ISSNs, COUNT(*)
 FROM articles
 GROUP BY ISSNs
 HAVING Record_Count >= 10;
 ~~~
 {: .sql}

 The `HAVING` keyword works exactly like the `WHERE` keyword, but uses aggregate functions instead of database fields.
+When you want to filter based on an aggregation like `MAX, MIN, AVG, COUNT, SUM`, use `HAVING`; to filter based on the individual values in a database field, use `WHERE`.

 Note that `HAVING` comes _after_ `GROUP BY`.
 One way to think about this is: the data are retrieved (`SELECT`), can be filtered (`WHERE`), then joined in groups (`GROUP BY`); finally, we only select some of these groups (`HAVING`).